Rafael Devers Player Props: Red Sox vs. Brewers

-On Friday, Rafael Devers (.205 batting average in his past 10 games, with three doubles, three home runs, three walks and nine RBI) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+On Saturday, Rafael Devers (batting .200 in his past 10 games) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Twins.
+He had a hitless showing in his most recent game (0-for-5) against the Brewers.

 Rafael Devers Game Info & Props vs. the Brewers